M.F.A. (film)

 M.F.A. is a 2017 American thriller film directed by Natalia Leite and written by Leah McKendrick.
 The film stars Francesca Eastwood, Clifton Collins Jr., Leah McKendrick, Peter Vack, David Huynh, Marlon Young, David Sullivan, Michael Welch and Mike Manning.
 The film was released on October 13, 2017, by Dark Sky Films.

 Plot

-Noelle, an introvert California fine arts graduate student, accepts an invitation to a party by a handsome classmate she has a crush on, only to be lured into his room where he rapes her.
+Noelle, an introvert California Masters of Fine Arts graduate student, accepts an invitation to a party by a handsome classmate she has a crush on, only to be lured into his room where he rapes her.
 The following night Noelle confronts her rapist and in a moment of rage, accidentally kills him.
-But, much to her surprise, an unexpected surge of inspiration will gradually fuel both her stagnant artistic expression and her thirst for revenge on those who assaulted the lives of innocent women.
+But, much to her surprise, an unexpected surge of inspiration will gradually fuel both her stagnant artistic expression and her thirst for revenge on those who have assaulted women.
 Now, Noelle becomes a pitiless vigilante who uses her newly-found sex-appeal to serve her cause.
-When she attacks the man who many years before assaulted her friend Skye, she is found out by Skye and later the police.
-At the end, after the ceremony in which she receives her Master of Fine Arts degree and speaks as valedictorian, she is arrested.